umarhassan-mitodl/24.06j-spring-2009/content/pages/readings.md

 {{< tdopen >}}

-Reiser, Stanley J. "[The Intensive Care Unit: The Unfolding Ambiguities of Survival Therapy](http://www.ncbi.nlm.nih.gov/pubmed/1399325)." _International Journal of Technology Assessment in Health Care_ 8, no. 3 (1992): 382-394.
+Reiser, Stanley J. "{{% resource_link "7ca9af5c-bd20-4562-8e05-98a36460eb8c" "The Intensive Care Unit: The Unfolding Ambiguities of Survival Therapy" %}}." _International Journal of Technology Assessment in Health Care_ 8, no. 3 (1992): 382-394.

 Lock, Margaret.
 "Technology in Extremis."
 In _Twice Dead: Organ Transplants and the Reinvention of Death_.
 Berkeley, CA: University of California Press, 2001, pp. 57-75.
 ISBN: 9780520228146.